Seifbb/personal_webpage/_pages/about.md

 ---
 layout: single
-title: "Seif Eddine Ben Boubaker"
+title: "About me"
 permalink: /
 author_profile: true
-header:
-  overlay_image: /assets/images/header-background.jpg
-  overlay_filter: 0.5
 excerpt: "AI/ML Research Scientist | Ph.D. in Applied Mathematics"
 ---

-# About Me

-I am an innovative AI/ML Research Scientist with a Ph.D. in Applied Mathematics and over 2 years of industry experience.
-My work focuses on developing cutting-edge machine learning solutions for cybersecurity and biomedical applications.
+Innovative AI/ML Research Scientist with a Ph.D. in Applied Mathematics and over 2 years of industry experience.
+Specialized in developing cutting-edge machine learning solutions for cybersecurity and biomedical applications.
+Proven track record of translating complex mathematical concepts into practical, high-impact AI systems.
+Adept at bridging the gap between academic research and industry needs, with a focus on anomaly detection, unsupervised learning, and natural language processing.
+Seeking challenging roles to leverage my interdisciplinary expertise in AI, cybersecurity, and healthcare to drive technological advancements and solve complex real-world problems

 ## Research Interests